RacoonX65/ESP32_Security-/README.md

 ## 🙏 Acknowledgments

 - ESP32 community for excellent documentation
-- Supabase for real-time database capabilities
+- Firebase for real-time database capabilities
 - Radix UI for accessible component primitives
 - Next.js team for the amazing framework